Mostafa-Atallah2020/QOptCtrl.jl/README.md

 # QOptCtrl.jl

-A general package on Quantum Control.
+A general package on Quantum Optimal Control.

 This project aims at developing a general purpose library for implementing gates in the presence of noise or other physical/hardware restrictions.